Frequently Asked Questions

-1. May I apply for more than one grant at the same time, either in the same program area or addressing different health issues?
+1. May I apply for more than one grant at the same time, either in the same focus area or addressing different health issues?

 It depends.
 Each application is reviewed on its own merits.
-If you are submitting a new proposal, you are welcome to submit an application within an aligned and open funding opportunity for any one of our grant application deadlines.
+If you are submitting a new proposal, you are welcome to submit an application within an aligned, open funding.
 For renewals of a current grant, we ask that you wait until four months before the grant period ends before submitting an application for renewal.
-When you apply for a new grant, or reapply, you will be required to submit an interim report for the current grant along with your proposal.
-Please use the appropriate grant report form to complete your interim report.
-This will assist the program officer in the review process.
-You must also submit a final report for the original grant according to the time line agreed upon in the grant agreement.
-We strongly encourage you to contact one of our program officers to discuss any questions you might have.
+When you apply for a new grant, or reapply, we encourage you to ensure that all reporting for the current grant is up to date.
+Please access the grants portal and refer to the website or your program officer for further support in report completion.

 1. What are my grant reporting requirements, and how do I submit my reports?

 Grant reporting requirements are outlined in all grant agreements.
 Please refer to your grant agreement for details.
 Approximately 35 days prior to your report being due, an email reminder will be sent from the Foundation providing a link to the grantee portal and instructions.
 The portal requires you to log in with your user name and password prior to completing the report or uploading the grant deliverable.
 Once in the portal, your will find your report located in the “Upcoming Reports” section.
 You can learn more about reporting requirements here.

 For questions please contact:

 Senior Director of Grantmaking Operations